AlienVault-OTX/OTX-Apps-TAXII/README.md

 # OTX-Apps-TAXII
 Alienvault OTX TAXII connector

-Set your Alienvault OTX API key and Taxii server in config.cfg.
+Set your Alienvault OTX API key and TAXII server in config.cfg.

 This script can then be used to download pulses from OTX, and import them into your Taxii compliant client.